amitxv/PC-Tuning/docs/research.md

 <summary>Read More</summary>
 <br>

 [Receive side scaling (RSS) is a network driver technology that enables the efficient distribution of network receive processing across multiple CPUs in multiprocessor systems](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/introduction-to-receive-side-scaling).
 The amount you should use or need depends on your typical network load.
 In server environments, a large amount of RSS queues is desirable as receive processing delays will be reduced and ensures that no CPU is heavily loaded.
-The same concept can be applied to games however the network load differs significantly making it an invalid comparison, so I decided to carry out some experiments myself.
+The same concept can be applied to games, but the network load differs significantly making it an invalid comparison, so I decided to carry out some experiments myself.

 I simulated Valorant's network traffic in iperf using two machines (~300kb/s receive in deathmatch) and monitored the network driver's activity in xperf.
 Please note that RssBaseProcessor is set to 0, so theoretically, CPU 0 and CPU 1 should be handling DPCs/ISRs for ndis.sys.

 <img src="../media/300kbps-ndis-xperf-report.png" width="500">

-I noticed that despite having RSS queues set to 2, only CPU 1 was primarily handling interrupts for the driver which I assume was due to such little traffic.
+I noticed that despite having RSS queues set to 2, only CPU 1 was primarily handling interrupts for the driver, which I assume was due to such little traffic.
 So I decided to re-test with the same configuration.
 However, this time I simulated 1Gbps network traffic to verify this.

 <img src="../media/1gbps-ndis-xperf-report.png" width="500">